Chapter 3 Infectious Diseases Related to Travel

 Varicella-zoster virus is transmitted from person to person, primarily via the respiratory route by inhalation of aerosols from vesicular fluid of skin lesions of varicella or herpes zoster; it can also spread by direct contact with the vesicular fluid of skin lesions and possibly infected respiratory tract secretions.
 The varicella zoster virus enters the host through the upper respiratory tract or the conjunctiva.
 Varicella is a highly contagious viral disease with secondary attack ratios of approximately 85% (range, 61%–100%) in susceptible household contacts; contagiousness after community exposure is lower.
-Herpes zoster is approximately 20% as infectious as varicella; contact with herpes zoster rash causes varicella, not herpes zoster.
-The period of communicability of varicella patients is estimated to begin 1–2 days before the onset of rash and ends when all lesions are crusted, typically 4–7 days after onset of rash in immunocompetent people, but this period may be longer in immunocompromised people.
-People with varicella should be isolated until the lesions crust over.
-Herpes zoster patients are contagious while they have active, vesicular lesions (usually 7–10 days).
+Herpes zoster is approximately 20% as infectious as varicella; in susceptible people, contact with herpes zoster rash causes varicella, not herpes zoster.
+The period of communicability of patients with varicella is estimated to begin 1–2 days before the onset of rash and ends when all lesions are crusted, typically 4–7 days after onset of rash in immunocompetent people, but this period may be longer in immunocompromised people.
+Patients with herpes zoster are contagious while they have active, vesicular lesions (usually 7–10 days).

 Varicella occurs worldwide.
 In temperate climates, varicella tends to be a childhood disease, with peak incidence among preschool and school-aged children and during late winter and early spring.
 In these countries, <5% of adults are susceptible to varicella.
 In tropical climates, the highest incidence was described in the driest, coolest months; overall, infection tends to be acquired later in childhood, resulting in higher susceptibility among adults than in temperate climates, especially in less densely populated areas.

-With the implementation of the childhood varicella vaccination program in the United States, substantial declines have occurred in disease incidence, and, although varicella is still endemic, the risk of exposure to varicella zoster virus is higher in most other parts of the world than it is in the United States.
-Varicella vaccine is used routinely to vaccinate healthy young children in only a few other countries, including Australia, Canada, Costa Rica, Germany, Greece, Korea, Latvia, Luxembourg, Qatar, Saudi Arabia, United Arab Emirates, Uruguay, and certain regions in Italy and Spain.
-The risk of exposure is expected to be low in these countries.
+With the implementation of the childhood varicella vaccination program in the United States in 1996, substantial declines have occurred in disease incidence, and, although varicella is still endemic, the risk of exposure to varicella zoster virus is higher in most other parts of the world than it is in the United States.

 Because varicella is endemic worldwide, all susceptible travelers are at risk of contracting varicella during travel.
 Additionally, exposure to herpes zoster poses a risk for varicella in susceptible travelers, although localized herpes zoster is much less contagious than varicella.
 Travelers at highest risk for severe varicella are infants, adults, and immunocompromised people without evidence of immunity (see criteria for evidence of immunity in “Prevention,” below).